-The Airfield Manager is responsible for the dissemination and communication of safety issues and trends both internally and externally.
+The Head of Airfield is responsible for the dissemination and communication of safety issues and trends both internally and externally.

 The Safety Manager is responsible for ensuring that all safety issues and trends are brought to the attention of FIS and airfield staff by whatever means appropriate.